Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rosanna has 45 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together facilitate 2942 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents on average located just 191 meters from the nearest stop.
-As a predominantly residential area, most commuting is outward-bound.
-Cars remain the primary mode of transport for 80% of residents, while 11% use trains.
-On average, there are 1.3 vehicles per dwelling.
+These stops are served by six different routes that together facilitate 2,942 weekly passenger trips.
+The accessibility of public transport in Rosanna is rated as excellent, with residents typically living just 191 meters from the nearest stop.
+As a primarily residential area, most residents commute outward for work.
+Car remains the dominant mode of transportation at 80%, while train use stands at 11%.
+On average, there are 1.3 vehicles per dwelling in Rosanna.

-According to the 2021 Census, a significant 45.4% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 420 trips per day, equating to approximately 65 weekly trips per individual stop.
+According to the 2021 Census, 45.4% of residents work from home, which may be partly due to COVID-19 conditions.
+Across all routes, service frequency averages 420 trips per day, translating to approximately 65 weekly trips per individual stop.

 Frequently Asked Questions - Transport